chili-publish/grafx-documentation/docs/CHILI_GraFx/concepts/renders.md

 When these routines are called, a render is counted.
 Depending on the type of output, more or less renders are counted towards the average.

-This average is used to size your allowance in your contract.
+This average is used to size your allowance in your subscription.

-## Examples (Work in Progress)
+## Examples

 ### Static Digital Output